How to Prune Crepe Myrtles Correctly

 If you are going to prune, prune correctly!

-So, in conclusion, crapemyrtles trees are usually grown as small trees with 3 to 5 trunks that are kept free of small limbs up on the lower part of the tree (up to 2/3 of the height).
+So, in conclusion, crepe myrtles trees are usually grown as small trees with 3 to 5 trunks that are kept free of small limbs up on the lower part of the tree (up to 2/3 of the height).
 Thinning of limbs every few years will encourage new growth and blooming but remember to prune only limbs that are less than a pencils’ width in diameter.
 While the trees are young, the tips of the small limbs can be pruned off (again only those a pencil width diameter or less).
 As the tree grows, it become difficult and even dangerous to prune the top and it’s not necessary anyway.
 Here are a few images of correct and incorrect pruning.

 And if you are in the market for a crepe myrtle, remember that they come in all sizes and bloom colors.
-Come see us and we will help you find the one that works best in your space so you can avoid crape murder!
+Come see us and we will help you find the one that works best in your space so you can avoid crepe murder!

-Growth after incorrect crapemyrtle pruning:
+Growth after incorrect crepe myrtle pruning: